ParkWardRR/Big-Sur-Hackintosh-Gigabyte-Z390M-mATX-GAMING-i5-9600K-PowerColor-Radeon-RX-5700/README.md

 - FileVault
 - Power Nap
-- Built-in WiFi and Bluetooth.
-May work with [itlwm](https://openintelwireless.github.io/).
+- distributions May work with [itlwm](https://openintelwireless.github.io/).
 If you need stable WiFi+BT, use native apple card

 ### Hardware